jonathanyeh0723/openvino-with-docker/README.md

 ```

 Inside the container, go to the `lab` directory.<br>
-- Classification: `python3 1_classification.py`
+- Classification: `1_classification.py`

 - Object Detection: `2_object_detection.py`

+- Segmentation: `3_segmentation.py`

-If you run inference for object detection tasks, while showing the results encountering warning message like below:
+If you run inference for some tasks, while showing the results encountering warning message like below:
 ```
 (python3:87): dbind-WARNING **: 07:06:46.828: Couldn't connect to accessibility bus: Failed to connect to socket /run/user/1000/at-spi/bus_1: No such file or directory
 ```